When barking & poop lead to mayhem & murder

 The most dangerous animal

-But as the Guzzo case illustrated, the most dangerous animal tends to the one with two legs, a trigger finger, and nominally a brain.
+As the Guzzo case illustrated, however, the most dangerous animal tends to be the one with two legs, a trigger finger, and a brain, if not necessarily a sense of proportion.

-And, like Guzzo, some of these people take resolving grievances about animal behavior into their own hands.
+When people take resolving grievances about animal behavior into their own hands, the outcome typically takes one of five forms.

 • Common, but difficult to distinguish from other cruelty cases, are instances in which a person with a grievance shoots or otherwise kills the animal.
-Even when the killing is witnessed, the ANIMALS 24-7 files indicate that cases of people shooting, stabbing, strangling, or bludgeoning a pet for a stated reason pertaining to an animal control issue tend to be complicated by other personal history involving the killer and the caretaker of the animal victim.
-Often the animal appears to have become a surrogate for an interpersonal dispute having origins in something other than animal behavior.
+Such cases are often complicated by other personal history involving the killer and the caretaker of the animal victim.
+Often the animal appears to have become a surrogate for an interpersonal dispute originating with a different issue.

-• Common, yet difficult to recognize, are instances of a person capturing and dumping a neighbor’s pet somewhere.
+• Also common, yet difficult to recognize, are instances of a person capturing and dumping a neighbor’s pet somewhere.
 The animal simply disappears.
-The disappearance may be attributed to wild predators, negligent caretaking, roadkill, or any of many other reasons, and even if the animal is later found in a shelter somewhere, there is rarely any way of knowing how the animal got there.
+The disappearance may be attributed to wild predators, negligent caretaking, roadkill, or any of many other reasons.
+Even if the animal is later found in a shelter somewhere, there is rarely any way of knowing how the animal got there.

-• More common than is generally recognized even among animal control professionals are cases of neighbors surrendering others pets to shelters to be killed, pretending that the pets are their own.
+• More common than is generally recognized even among animal control professionals are cases of neighbors deliberately surrendering others’ pets to shelters, pretending that the pets are their own.
+This is believed to be happening less now than in the past, however, due to the advent of microchipping pets and the introduction of surrender interviews at most shelters.

-Then there are the two quantifiable vigilante responses to animal control problems: pet poisoning, and pet-related homicide
+The two quantifiable vigilante responses to animal control problems are pet poisoning and pet-related homicide.

-Pet poisoning occurs frequently enough that on April 19, 2000, ANIMALS 24-7 editor Merritt Clifton spent several hours in file-searching and identified 423 then unsolved but still open pet poisoning cases, which had occurred in 25 U.S. states and four Canadian provinces.
+ANIMALS 24-7 in April 2000 identified 423 then unsolved but still open pet poisoning cases, which had occurred in 25 U.S. states and four Canadian provinces.
 The earliest case dated to 1994.
 The known victims included 332 dogs and 91 cats.

 Almost all of the poisonings were executed with clear premeditation.

-The 51 perpetrators of pet-related murder and attempted murder, including 38 men and 13 women, had an average age of 36 and a median age of 37.
+Among 51 perpetrators of pet-related murder and attempted murder whose cases ANIMALS 24-7 examined were 38 men and 13 women, with an average age of 36 and a median age of 37.
 Only eight were older than 50.

 All 51 murders and attempted murders appeared to occur in spontaneous explosions of rage, as in the Guzzo case.